casdoor/casdoor-website/docs/how-to-connect/oauth.md

 ## How to use `AccessToken`

-You can use AccessToken to access Casdoor APIs that require authentication, here is `/api/userinfo` for example.
-This one is when we only use "openid" scope to get userinfo endpoint.
+You can use AccessToken to access Casdoor APIs that require authentication.

+For example, two different ways to request `/api/userinfo`.

-1. Query parameter
+Type 1.
+Query parameter

 `https://<CASDOOR_HOST>/api/userinfo?accessToken=<your_access_token>`

-2. HTTP Bearer token
+Type 2.
+HTTP Bearer token

 `https://<CASDOOR_HOST>/api/userinfo` with the header: "Authorization: Bearer <your_access_token>"

+Casdoor will parse the access_token, returning corresponding user information according to the `scope`.
 You will get the same response like:

 ```json